Do you know that Agra existed even before the Mahabharata period?

 See you there at the Taj!

 An appeal: Please do not throw litter around.
-Use a dustbin and if you can’t find one, take the trash with you and throw it when you find it.
+Use a dustbin and if you can’t find one, take the trash with you and throw it when you find one.
 Your small steps like this one can make the world clean and green.